CBT for OCD in Children and Teens

 |When treatment does not seem to be working

 |Exposure and Response Prevention (ERP)

 Follow along on provided handouts as Dr. Wagner presents and save them to use as an ongoing resource.
 Case studies and group discussion will help you learn to develop and apply creative and specific treatment plans.

-*These workshops are not designed for parents or those who are primarily interested in applying CBT in the classroom (see Workshops for Parents and Workshops for School Professionals).To register or for more information, please email Dr. Wagner at firstname.lastname@example.org with the workshop number and name in the subject line of your email.
+*These workshops are not designed for parents or those who are primarily interested in applying CBT in the classroom (see Workshops for Parents and Workshops for School Professionals).If you wish to schedule or organize this workshop for your group or organization, please email Dr. Wagner firstname.lastname@example.org for details, with CBT for OCD in Children and Teens in the subject line of your email.